Pack for Later

 ~ ~ ~

 We’ve been restless for several years.
 In 2008, De-facto did a reconnaissance trip to Buenos Aires, to see if it would make sense for us to move there.
 He came back mildly enthusiastic, but then work picked up and other things happened and we let that idea slip away.
 We are not unhappy in Paris.
 Our life is convenient and convivial.
 The school is close.
-Our friends, many of love_paristhem parents at the same school, are the right mix of worldly but down-to-earth.
+Our friends, many of them parents at the same school, are the right mix of worldly but down-to-earth.
 We live in the heart of the city and my favorite restaurants, bars and shops are all footsteps away.
 There is nothing wrong with our life here.

 Why would we leave, then?
 Because we can.
 We are not tethered to any particular geographical coordinates for our work.
 De-facto and I both travel away from Paris to exercise our profession, and any preparation for our assignments happens via email and virtual meetings.
 As much as we love Paris, we love to explore other places and we know the difference between traveling as a tourist and immersing yourself in another culture for an extended stay.
 We want the girls to acquire more languages, and not to be too rooted in one culture.